-Our group mainly focuses on studying neurodegenerative disorders with a special emphasis on neuroimaging and non-invasive brain stimulation.
+Our group mainly focuses on studying neurodegenerative disorders with a special emphasis on neuroimaging and other non-invasive methods.
 Currently, we apply the following methods:

-Magnetic Resonance Imaging and Magnetic Resonance Spectroscopy allow a detailed display of metabolic processes in the brain.
-We combine these methods with non-invasive brain stimulation techniques.
+Magnetic Resonance Imaging allow a detailed display of processes in the brain.

 In the future, images used by radiologists to diagnose structural changes in the brain should be processed with machine learning techniques more frequently.
 We apply statistical methods to analyse structural changes in the brain of individuals as well as groups to both investigate natural aging in the brain and to detect abberant structural brain changes as early as possible.